AIR-Bench: Automated Heterogeneous Information Retrieval Benchmark: The Benchmark

 \textbf{Tasks}. \airbench currently covers two retrieval tasks to meet the evaluation needs in different scenarios: 1) \textbf{QA}.
 This task focuses on the classic question answering scenarios~\cite{voorhees1999trec}, where the corpus consists of a large collection of documents.
 Following BEIR~\cite{thakur2021beir}, we utilize nDCG@10 as the main metric for the QA task.
 2) \textbf{Long-Doc}.
 This task is closely related with today's LLM and RAG applications~\cite{lewis2020rag}, where the corpus consists of chunks from a lengthy document.
 Given that the proportion of positive documents precedes the ranking of positive documents in the RAG scenario, we utilize Recall@10 as the main metric for the Long-Doc task. \airbench will be extended to cover more retrieval tasks in the future.

 \textbf{Datasets}.
-As shown in Figure~\ref{fig:air-bench_overview}, \airbench currently has two distinct versions, 24.04 and 24.05, where the latest version 24.05 consists of a total of 69 datasets, covering 9 domains and 13 languages on two retrieval tasks.
+As shown in Figure~\ref{fig:air-bench_overview}, \airbench currently has two distinct versions, 24.04 and 24.05, where the latest version 24.05 consists of a total of 69 datasets, covering 9 domains\footnote{9 domains: News, Web, Wiki, Science, Finance, Healthcare, Law, ArXiv, Book.} and 13 languages\footnote{13 languages: English, Chinese, Spanish, French, German, Russian, Japanese, Korean, Arabic, Persian, Indonesian, Hindi, Bengali.} on two retrieval tasks.
 We hope to incorporate more domains and languages in the future version to provide an increasingly comprehensive evaluation benchmark for community developers.
+The specifications of all datasets in \airbench 24.05 are available in Table~\ref{tab:air-bench_datasets_2405_1}, Table~\ref{tab:air-bench_datasets_2405_2}, Table~\ref{tab:air-bench_datasets_2405_3}, Table~\ref{tab:air-bench_datasets_2405_4}, and Table~\ref{tab:air-bench_datasets_2405_5}.
 More details are available in Appendix~\ref{appendix_sec:air-bench_datasets}.

 \textbf{Software}.
 We develop the \airbench software\footnote{\repolink} to facilitate the evaluation of any information retrieval methods.
 Besides, we maintain a Hugging Face leaderboard\footnote{\leaderboardlink} with all datasets and models.
 For more details, please refer to Appendix~\ref{appendix_sec:air-bench_software}.